harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 var secondExample = 6
 ```

 In the first line, we made a variable (denoted as 'var'), gave it the name 'firstExample', and stored the value 1.
 Its type is also declared as an Int, short for integer.
 So variables have a type, a name, and (usually) a value.
+Let's delve into some basic primitive types in Kotlin.

 ## Types of Variables

-The official Kotlin site has a great [description](https://kotlinlang.org/docs/reference/basic-types.html) of all the primitive types used in Kotlin.
-The ones most commonly used among coders are Ints, Doubles, and Booleans, and Strings.
+The official Kotlin site has a great [description](https://kotlinlang.org/docs/reference/basic-types.html) of all the primitive types used in Kotlin; the ones most commonly used are Ints, Doubles, and Booleans, and Strings.

 ```kotlin
 var foo: Int = 100